leoshimo/vrs/README.md

 ## What is this?

-[vrs](https://github.com/leoshimo/vrs) is a WIP personal software runtime, inspired by Emacs, Erlang, Unix, Plan 9, and Hypermedia systems.
+[vrs](https://github.com/leoshimo/vrs) is a personal software runtime - an opinionated take on my "endgame" software platform.

-It hopes to combine powerful ideas from those systems into one cohesive project, so I can build rich personal software ecosystems and superplatforms at the speed of thought.
+Its key inspirations are Emacs, Erlang, Unix, Plan 9, and Hypermedia applications.
+By combining powerful ideas from those systems into one cohesive project, it hopes to accelerate development of my personal software ecosystem.

 Its key principles are: